 After crossing Rome on foot from Vatican City to Trastevere, then wandering the streets of Rome’s historic center for a day, you’d expect us to be too tired for some climbing.
 But it would have been a pity to get to Piazza del Popolo and not go up a few stairs to Terrazza del Pincio.

-From the Terrazza del Pincio you can enjoy one of the best views not only over Piazza del Popolo but also over several other of Rome piazzas.
-It is a great place to admire the Eternal City, in its entirety.
-And off we went to explore more of Rome piazzas!
+From the Terrazza del Pincio you can enjoy one of the best views over Piazza del Popolo and the rest of Rome.
+It’s a great place to admire the Eternal City, in its entirety.
+And off we went to explore more piazzas in Rome!

-Anyway, it’s the best place to start to see most Rome piazzas.
+Anyway, it’s the best place to start to see the most important piazzas in Rome.
 We chose to continue on Via del Babuino, to end up on Via Margutta.

-This short street, covered in cobblestone and with lovely luscious green ivy covering its buildings, welcomed us with tens of lined-up charming artist stands.
-This came as no surprise, as Via Margutta has always been the place where the artists chose to live, transforming it into a true art hub.
+This short street, covered in cobblestone and with lovely luscious green ivy covering its buildings, welcomed us with charming artist stands.
+This came as no surprise, as Via Margutta has always been where the artists chose to live, transforming it into a true art hub.

 If you wish to see how the street looked in the past, you should watch the movie Roman Holiday, with Audrey Hepburn and Gregory Peck.
 You’ll not only see some of the best sights in Rome, as they were in the ’50s, but you’ll also recognize Via Margutta as the place where Gregory Peck’s character lives.